Rep chronology

 1990-1992 Steve Umberger assumes the title Founder & Artistic Director, and Keith Martin joins the Rep as Producer and Managing Director.
 Mark Woods leaves the company after directing its inaugural production at the newly opened Blumenthal Performing Arts Center.

-1996 The Rep is one of the first six theatres nationwide licensed to produce the Pulitzer Prize and Tony Award winning Angels in America after its original Broadway run, and hosts playwright Tony Kushner during the Charlotte run.
-The production makes international news, and becomes the best selling single event ever at the Rep.
+1996 The Rep is one of the first six theatres nationwide licensed to produce the Pulitzer Prize and Tony Award winning Angels in America after its original Broadway run, and hosts playwright Tony Kushner during the Charlotte production.
+The production makes international news, and becomes the best selling single event ever at the Rep. During this time, notable guest artists including Kushner, Beth Henley, Olympia Dukakis, Clyde Edgerton, Leo Penn, and Bonnie Franklin join the Rep’s growing creative team composed of national and locally based professionals.

 1995-1997 The Rep collaborates on an unprecedented three year project with Charlotte Symphony, staging three of Shakespeare's plays in the 2,000 seat Belk Theatre.
-The three consecutive year collaboration uses complete texts and classical scores.
+The three consecutive year collaboration uses complete texts and classical scores written for them by Mendelssohn, Prokofiev, and Sibelius.
 The project combines the work of four companies together on stage (Charlotte Rep, Charlotte Symphony, Oratorio Singers, and members of N.C.
 Dance Theatre).
 The first of the collaborations, A Midsummer Night's Dream, breaks the Belk's then-existing attendance record.

 1998-2002 The Rep achieves a subscriber base of 3,000 and total attendance of 85% of capacity, operates with balanced budget and no accumulated deficit, and attains membership in the national alliance LORT (League of Resident Theatres).
-CRT is the only theatre in the region - and one of only two in N.C. - to become LORT members.
+CRT is the only theatre in the region - and one of only two ever in N.C. - to become members of the prestigious LORT association of 70+ of the country’s most established resident theatres.

-2001-2002 The Rep celebrates its 25th anniversary, and Umberger and Martin leave the company.
+2001-2002 The Rep celebrates its 25th anniversary.
+Umberger and Martin leave the company.

 2002-2005 The events of 9/11 create severe economic conditions for the country and its arts groups.
 The Rep, under new leadership, incurs a new $300,000+ deficit.
 Four Charlotte theatre companies close including Charlotte Rep.